Silversunset01/dbm/Documentation/Tutorials/Storing_Member_Data_(Numbers).md

 # Storing Member Data (Numbers)
 DBM uses a JSON object to store user data to the `players.json` file.
 By default, JSON objects are *always* stored as text values.

 This can cause issues with NUMERIC member data (things like wallet balances).
-In JavaScript, the `+` sign means "concatenate" if the variable is a text variable, and "add "if its a numeric variable.
+In JavaScript, the `+` sign means "concatenate" if the variable is a text variable, and "add" if its a numeric variable.
 Since JSON is text by default DBM tends to concatenate values rather than add them.

 **Symptom: 10 + 10 = 1010, but it should be 20**